Bobo-y/flexible-yolov5/README.md

 For some reasons, I can't provide the pretrained weight, only the comparison results.
 Sorry!

-All checkpoints are trained to 300 epochs with default settings.
+All checkpoints are trained to 300 epochs with default settings, all backbones without pretrained weights.
 Yolov5 Nano and Small models use hyp.scratch-low.yaml hyps, all others use hyp.scratch-high.yaml.
 The mAP of the validation come to the last epoch, maybe not the best.

 |Model |size<br><sup>(pixels) |mAP<sup>val<br>0.5:0.95 |mAP<sup>val<br>0.5 |params<br><sup>
 |---                    |---  |---    |---    |---